Where are we going?

 What wonderfully reassuring tales they tell of our transition from one dimension to the next - tales surpassing all we could ever hope for - where suddenly, upon leaving our bodies we are set free!
 Set free from all our pain, from suffering & every misunderstanding - and we are lifted up into a light & a love beyond all description.
 And we know then that we are truly home.

-For those left behind it is important to honour the passing of those who have fallen & passed on.
+For those left behind it is important to honour the passing of those who have fallen.
 It has always been so.
-Even if we can't be with them - even if their remains are taken from us to limit the infection.
+Even if we can't be with them.
 Even then, we must devise ways and means - as human-kind has always done - of making ritual & ceremony - even if only by ourselves - in our own homes - we need to do this - we have forever needed it - this marking of another’s life - this honouring of their souls, of the journey they have taken, their struggles & victories, great and small.
 Of how we loved them & how they loved us back.

 To remember is the mythological task of Isis, who after the death of her beloved Osiris, murdered by his jealous brother who cut up his body and scattered it like slices of the moon across the entire realm - cut off all her hair and like a wild bird took to the skies with her sister Nephthys - and together they scoured the land, searching, searching, searching.
 And wherever they discovered a part, a great temple was erected so that their story would never be forgotten - and at Philae on the very edge of the southern border, where the Nile flows into Nubia they discovered the heart of the beloved - and Isis with her magic breathed life into him once more so that they might be for a moment King and Queen again and then she said her long goodbyes - and many sad songs were sung - and prayers chanted until the time came, near sunset, for the burial.